 “The disease is rare in dogs less than one year of age because the microfilariae take five to seven months to mature into adult heartworms after infection.

-Unfortunately, by the time clinical signs are seen, the disease is usually well advanced,” according to VCA Hospitals.
+Unfortunately, by the time clinical signs are seen, the disease is usually well advanced,”

-“The most obvious clinical signs of heartworm disease are a soft, dry cough, shortness of breath, weakness, nervousness, listlessness and loss of stamina.
+“The most obvious clinical signs of heartworm disease are a soft, dry cough, shortness of breath, weakness, nervousness, listlessness, and loss of stamina.
 All of these signs are most noticeable following exercise, when some dogs may even faint or become disoriented. …In advanced cases, congestive heart failure may be apparent and the abdomen and legs will swell from fluid accumulation.
-There may also be evidence of weight loss, poor condition and anemia.
+There may also be evidence of weight loss, poor condition, and anemia.
 Severely infected dogs may die suddenly during exercise or excitement.”

 Heartworm Symptoms in Cats:

-“It is necessary for a cat to be bitten by an infected mosquito in order to become infected with heartworms,” VCA Hospitals remind us that it is a wise to keep cats inside at all times.
+“It is necessary for a cat to be bitten by an infected mosquito in order to become infected with heartworms,”

 “The most common signs are a sudden onset of coughing and rapid breathing, signs that can also be caused by several other diseases.
 Other common non-specific clinical signs include weight loss and vomiting.
 On occasion, an apparently normal cat may be found dead, or may develop sudden overwhelming respiratory failure and heartworm disease is diagnosed on a post-mortem examination.”